pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 );
 ```

+### Dialogs

+Dialog is composed of a button and a DialogView.

+#### Structure and behaviour

+DialogView has three parts, each of which is optional: header (which is used as a drag handler), content (the body of the dialog) and actions area (collection of buttons).

+Dialogs are accessible.
+Use cmd+f6 to switch focus between the editor and the open dialog.
+Press `esc` to close the dialog.

+You can disable `X` button and `esc` keystroke closing the dialog/modal.
+Remember to include at least one button that hides the dialog then.

+#### API

+Dialogs are controlled by the `Dialog` plugin.

+There are dialogs and modals which use the same API.
+Difference: users can't click outside the modal when it's open (they have to close it to interact with the rest of the page).

+To dynamically change the button label, use either `onExecute` or `onCreate` callback.

+`show()` and `hide()` methods fire events, so you can hook onto them.

+#### Visibility and positioning

+Only one dialog can be visible at the same time.
+Opening another dialog (from the same or even another editor instance) will close the previous dialog.

+To change the default dialog positioning (e.g. display find and replace in the bottom), use the `show` event listener.
+Interacting with only the particular dialog can also be done this way, using the `show:id` listener.

+If dialog does not have a specified position, it will be displayed at the screen center.

+Dialogs relative positioning is disabled once they are dragged by the user.

 ### Best practices

 It is advised that for the best user experience the editing view gets {@link module:engine/view/view~View#focus focused} upon any user action (like executing a command) to make sure the editor retains focus: